timescale/docs/tutorials/energy-data/dataset-energy.md

 <Collapsible heading="The dataset">

-This tutorial uses the enegry consumption data for over a year in a typical household.
+This tutorial uses the energy consumption data for over a year in a typical household.

 <CreateHypertableEnergy />